cncf/tag-security/assessments/projects/custodian/joint-review.md

 ### Recommended CNCF Requests

 The review team recommends that CNCF continue to offer fuzzing resources, and hopes the project avails itself of these.

-We also recommend a broader set of projects review and deploy c7n to document more open source use cases.
+The team also recommends an internship funded to create adding a secure default policy, and/or linter/checker, and additional documentation be created to guide new users on locking down their policies.

 Finally, we hope that CNCF will fund a formal code audit and lab setup assessment which can subject c7n to real world attacks in a Kubernetes environment, once the project is ready for this with full Kubernetes support.